A Dangerous Mouse Trap

 “It won’t be easy,” O’Neil started.
 “Stock Tronics is rigged with the latest up to the minute security tech.”

 Michelangelo scoffed.
 “Bring it on!
 Allow me to introduce our very own secret weapon: the techno turtle himself, Donatello!
 Take a bow, Don!”

 “Can we go, PLEASE?”
 Raphael impatiently asked.

 Well, as long as he said please.

-The turtles, O’Neil and I were walking along the sewers back to Stock Tronics to confront Baxter Stockman and his Mousers once and for all.
-Along the way, we heard a beeping noise, and I knew right away that silence would be key into furthering the expedition.
+The turtles, O’Neil, and I were walking along the sewers back to Stock Tronics to confront Baxter Stockman and his Mousers once and for all.
+We heard a beeping noise along the way, and I knew right away that silence would be key to furthering the expedition.
 However, Michelangelo didn’t see fit to keep quiet.
-He wondered that to have alarms in the sewers is a sign of Stockman’s paranoia.
+He wondered if to have alarms in the sewers was a sign of Stockman’s paranoia.
 Raphael tried getting him to shut his mouth, but that didn’t quite work.
 Donatello insisted that he and O’Neil were to have quiet, for it was delicate work.
-But the nunchuck wielding turtle didn’t see the seriousness in the matter all that well.
+But the nunchuck-wielding turtle didn’t see the seriousness in the matter all that well.

 “Um, guys,” Michelangelo whispered.
 “My turtle sense is tingling.”

 Just then, the door behind us slammed shut, and the lights turned on in the assembly and in the control room, where I was able to see a clear silhouette of the one and only brilliant scientist himself.